AB-Alex123/AB-Alex123/README.md

 ## TODO:
 1. Make a Arch, Gentoo, and KISS install script (these do all ready exist but mine will be cooler c; )
-2. Make the ultimate hackintosh! (host)
+2. Learn how to better use vim
 3. Make my own Discord bot (general purpose ie: plays music, auto bans, etc)
 4. Make my own browser
 5. Make my own Linux distribution (Not based off Arch or anything like that just based c; )